tk309/Brain-Tumour-Glioma-Classification-/README.md

 ## 🔗 Links

-- [Research Paper] (Link to your thesis/publication)
-- [Live Demo] (Streamlit Cloud link if deployed)
 - [Dataset Information] (Link to dataset source)

-## 📄 License

-This project is available for academic and research purposes.
-See LICENSE file for details.

 ---

-*Built with PyTorch, PennyLane, and Streamlit • Part of MSc/PhD Research in Quantum Machine Learning*
+*Built with PyTorch, PennyLane, and Streamlit • Part of Research in Quantum Machine Learning*